aleksandrbazhin/Stack-Animation-Godot-demo/description.md

 - **sprite_size** - the size to cut off from the texture atlas
 - **sprite_offset** - where to cut it from
-- **z-level** - the level of the sprite whic will be used to oreder the sprites and calulate it's movement when the whole object moves
+- **z-level** - the level of the sprite which will be used to order the sprites and calculate it's movement when the whole object moves
 - **xy-origin** - the offset of the sprite inside the object
 - **rotation** - the angle at which the the s[rite is rotated related to the object
 - **scale** - the scale of that sprite